haleyvivian16/Impact-of-COVID-19-on-Working-Professionals-Data-Visualization/README.md

 This dashboard is designed to explore key insights into the long-term effects of COVID-19 on the workplace.
 By examining various dimensions such as work hours, productivity, and employee well-being, it aims to provide valuable behavioral analysis that highlights the pandemic's impact on working professionals.
 Additionally, this dashboard serves as a predictive model to facilitate informed decision-making and make relevant data accessible to stakeholders seeking to understand and address the evolving dynamics of the modern workplace.

 These are the key questions to achieve the above stated goal:

-- **How has the pandemic affected work hours?**
-  - What percentage of individuals experienced an increase in work hours due to the pandemic?
-  - Are there significant differences in work hour changes across different sectors?

 - **What is the impact of remote work on productivity and stress levels?**
-  - How does working from home correlate with reported productivity changes?
-  - Is there a relationship between working from home and self-reported stress levels?

-- **What are the effects of childcare responsibilities since the pandemic?**
+- **What are the effects of increased childcare responsibilities and their subsequent impact on productivity and stress levels since the pandemic?**

-  - How many individuals reported increased childcare responsibilities?
-  - How do these responsibilities impact productivity and stress levels?
+- **What percentage of employees had to make technological adaptations, and does it relate to increased productivity?**

+- **How has the pandemic affected work hours per sector?**

-- **How has perception of job security changed since the pandemic?**
+- **How has perception of job security changed since the pandemic, considering stress and new health issues (both physical and mental) incurred by COVID-19?**
-  - What percentage of indidivuals felt less secure in their jobs?
-  - Is there a correlation between percieved job security and the development of new health issues?

-- **What technological adaptations have employees made, and how do they relate to overall satisfaction?**
-  - How many individuals had to adapt to new technologies for remote work?
-  - Does technology adaptation relate to productivity or stress levels?

 - **What is the relationship between commuting changes and work-life balance?**
-  - How have commuting changes impacted work hours and stress levels?
-  - Are there noticeable trends in commuting changes across different sectors?

 ## Variables defined in Database